beginning of content

 How are STIs spread?

 STIs can affect anyone of any gender or sex.
-You can catch an infection from your sexual partner, whatever their gender or sex.
+You can catch an STI from any sexual partner, regardless of their gender or sex.

 What can I do to stay safe?

-Remember that some STIs, such as genital warts, herpes or pubic lice, can spread even if you’re using a condom or dental dam, because they are transmitted through skin-to-skin contact.
+Some STIs, such as genital warts, herpes and pubic lice, can spread even if you're using a condom or dental dam.
+This is because they are transmitted through skin-to-skin contact.

 How do I know if my partner has an STI?